NICTA/scoobi/README.md

 4. To get the total count for each word, a `combine` is performed. `combine` also has no counterpart in `List` but its semantics are to take a `DList[(K, Iterable[V])]` and return a `DList[(K, V)]` by reducing all the values.
-It is paramertised by a function of type `(V, V) => V` that must be associative.
+It is parameterized by a function of type `(V, V) => V` that must be associative.
 In our case we are simply performing addition to sum all the counts.

 The final task is to take the `counts` object, which represents counts for each word, and *persist* it.
-In this case we will simply persist it as a text file, whose path is specfied by the second command line arguement, using `toTextFile`.
+In this case we will simply persist it as a text file, whose path is specified by the second command line argument, using `toTextFile`.
 Note that `toTextFile` is used within `persist`.
-Although not demonstrated in this example, `persist` takes a variable number of arguements, each of which specifies what `DList` is being persisted and how.
+Although not demonstrated in this example, `persist` takes a variable number of arguments, each of which specifies what `DList` is being persisted and how.

 Until `persist` is called, our application will only be running on the local client.
 The act of calling